deadlyfingers/blog/_posts/2018-10-16-migrating-from-wordpress-to-github-pages.md

 Initially I thought about writing a custom blog web app but decided it would be better to consider existing platforms that can handle my requirements.
 Ultimately I decided to migrate my Wordpress blog to GitHub pages.

-Here's a bunch of things I like with GitHub Pages compared to Wordpress:
+Here's a bunch of things I like with GitHub Pages compared with my self-hosted Wordpress site:
 - Rather than edit posts in small scroll view I can use a desktop code editor like [VS Code](https://code.visualstudio.com/) which supports full screen editing of text and [live code preview](https://code.visualstudio.com/docs/languages/markdown#_editor-and-preview-synchronization).
+(I'm aware this might not be everyone's cup of tea but writing developer blog posts inside a developer tool feels right at home for me!)
+- Markdown is much easier for writing developer documentation and inline code snippets, but I can also inject HTML when needed.
 - Use GitHub as server - I don't need to provide my own hosting or database.
-- Markdown is much easier for writing developer documentation and inline code snippets, but I can also inject HTML when needed.
+Free hosting is nice!
+- Easy to setup **custom domain** - just add some [**A Records** with your DNS provider](https://help.github.com/articles/setting-up-an-apex-domain/#configuring-a-records-with-your-dns-provider).
+    - `185.199.108.153`
+    - `185.199.109.153`
+    - `185.199.110.153`
+    - `185.199.111.153`
+- [GitHub has partnered with Let's Encrypt](https://blog.github.com/2018-05-01-github-pages-custom-domains-https/) so you get **HTTPS** for free - just check a box!

 However there are some downsides during this process:
+- Not as easy to setup as Wordpress.
 - Don't expect the migration of Wordpress HTML to MD files to be perfect!
 In my case the conversion tool had problems preserving spacing in code blocks and some character conversions may need fixed.
 - By default all updates will be public on github so you have to think about that if you need to support private posts.

 ## How to migrate from Wordpress to GitHub Pages (Jekyll)

 > GitHub Pages is powered by [Jekyll](https://jekyllrb.com/).
-To import your Wordpress archive and run Jekyll locally you will need to install [Ruby 2.1](https://www.ruby-lang.org/en/downloads/) or better.
+To import your Wordpress XML archive and run Jekyll locally you will need to install [Ruby 2.1](https://www.ruby-lang.org/en/downloads/) or better.

 1. If you are migrating an existing blog you have to export your content from the Wordpress admin control panel.
+    > The general form of the URL is as follows:
     `https://YOUR-USER-NAME.wordpress.com/wp-admin/export.php`

 2. Import the Wordpress XML archive file as mentioned on the [import wordpress to Jekyll docs](http://import.jekyllrb.com/docs/wordpressdotcom/)